The Email Newsletter Archive: Everything You Need To Know

 ❌ Myth #1: “If I make my emails public, no one will actually subscribe.”

-A newsletter archive gives people the ability to preview your content, but if they like what they see and WANT to hear more from you, they’ll subscribe for the convenience of receiving your newsletters directly in their inboxes.
+A newsletter archive gives people the ability to preview your content, but if they like what they see?
+They’ll likely subscribe for the convenience of getting your newsletters directly in their inboxes.

 Sure, there may be some people that don’t subscribe if they can read your archive without signing up.
-But if sampling your content doesn’t make someone want to subscribe, the truth is that they weren’t likely to be an engaged subscriber or buy from you even if they had.
+But if sampling your content doesn’t make someone want to subscribe, the truth is that they weren’t likely to be an engaged subscriber or buy from you anyway.

-A lot of people believe that because they talk about similar topics on their website and in their emails, having a public archive where they publish newsletters will hurt their SEO because of duplicate content and content cannibalization.
+A lot of people believe that because they talk about similar topics on their website and in their emails, having a newsletter archive will hurt their SEO because of duplicate content and content cannibalization.

 Two things I have to say about that:

-• While duplicate content is most definitely a thing that Google recognizes, getting penalized for it is highly unlikely.
-This means if you have the same content in multiple places, Google may only prioritize ranking ONE of the URLs rather than all of them.
+- While duplicate content is most definitely a thing that Google recognizes, getting penalized for it is highly unlikely.
+Google may prioritize ranking one of your URLs if you have multiple on the same topic, but you won’t be punished.

 But SEO content and newsletter content are wayyy different and speak to different types of people.
 Blog posts speak well to browsers and people who are just stumbling across your brand.
 Newsletters speak better to people who are already your clients, buyers, and fans.